GoogleCloudPlatform/dataflow-ordered-processing/docs/pipeline-design.md

 ### Create a handler to tie all the above together

-The OrderedEventProcessor is convigured by providing a handler which must extend the [OrderedProcessingHandler](../beam-ordered-processing/src/main/java/org/apache/beam/sdk/extensions/ordered/OrderedProcessingHandler.java) class.
+The OrderedEventProcessor is configured by providing a handler which must extend the [OrderedProcessingHandler](../beam-ordered-processing/src/main/java/org/apache/beam/sdk/extensions/ordered/OrderedProcessingHandler.java) class.
 That class (in this demo, [OrderBookOrderedProcessingHandler](../order-book-pipeline/src/main/java/com/google/cloud/dataflow/orderbook/OrderBookOrderedProcessingHandler.java))